 Karaoke it is popular and highly regarded as a type of entertainment for the Japanese.
-In this article, we will talk about the origin of karaoke, because the Japanese are so fond of karaoke and many other curiosities.
+In this article, we will talk about the origin of karaoke, why the Japanese are so fond of karaoke and many other curiosities.

-The funny thing is to think that here in the west, karaoke is not very popular.
+The funny thing is to think that here in the West, karaoke is not very popular.
 Only a small percentage of people think about this type of entertainment, even though Brazilians like to sing.

-The word karaoke [カラオケ or 空オケ] appeared in Japan and has no accent.
+The word karaoke [カラオケ or 空オケ] originated in Japan and has no accent.
 Its meaning comes from the ideogram [空] which means empty and from ookesutoru [オーケストラ] which means orchestra.
 It literally means empty orchestra!

-How Karaoke - Origin
+How Karaoke came to be – Origin

-However, they also say that the first karaoke, the Juke-8, was built by a Japanese musician and inventor, Daisuke Inoue in 1971.
+However, they also say that the first machine of karaoke, the Juke-8, was built by a Japanese musician and inventor, Daisuke Inoue in 1971.
 But it would have been a Filipino inventor, Roberto del Rosario, who held the patent.
 He developed in 1975 the Karaoke sing along system.

-How did the Karaoke Box come about?
+How did Karaoke Box come about?

-The first "karaoke box”Was built in 1984 in a rice field in Okayama, east of Kansai.
+The first "karaoke box” was built in 1984 in a rice field in Okayama, east of Kansai.
 Over time they became more common even near cities.
-Nowadays anywhere you find a building full of rooms for people to sing karaoke.
+Nowadays, anywhere you can find a building full of rooms for people to sing karaoke.

 Karaoke in the West

-Kevin's Note - I agree from experience, I felt much more comfortable singing with friends in a karaoke box than in a karaoke bar full of strangers.
+Kevin's Note - I agree from experience, I was much more comfortable singing with friends in a karaoke box than in a karaoke bar full of strangers.
 If I was ashamed, imagine the Japanese?

-Another thing that differentiates the popularity of karaoke in Japan and the West is its cost.
-It is not very feasible for an establishment owner to create multiple soundproof rooms if he would make a lot more profit by putting a karaoke machine in a bar.Announcement
+Another thing that sets karaoke apart in popularity in Japan and the West is its cost.
+It is not very feasible for a business owner to create several soundproofed rooms if he would make much more profit by putting a karaoke machine in a bar.

 What are the benefits of singing Karaoke?

-Singing at karaoke with your friends can improve your social life.
-The bonds involved between everyone can be deepened by the degree of intimacy involved when singing in front of other people.
-Not to mention that the act of singing in public strengthens your confidence.
-At first, amateurs feel scared and nervous.Announcement
+Singing karaoke with your friends can improve your social life.
+The bonds involved between everyone can be deepened by the degree of intimacy involved in singing in front of others.
+Not to mention that the act of singing in public will strengthen your confidence.
+At first, amateurs feel scared and nervous.

 Do you like karaoke?

 Also, share the site on social media, it helps a lot.
-In addition, thanks for reading this far, until the next article.
+Anyway, thanks for reading this far, until the next article.
 In this link there is another article where the author talks a little more about the subject.
-We made this article based on some statements by this author.Announcement
+We made this article based on some statements by this author.